Agriculture Science Exhibit

 Eleven student representatives from across the state will be selected to exhibit their agriculture science projects at the trade show.
 There is no limit on the number of applications submitted per county, however, only one representative will be chosen per district to participate at the KFB Annual Meeting Trade Show.

 Selection of the science exhibits will be based on the following criteria:

 The following types of projects may be selected: experiment, demonstration, research, apparatus or collection.
 Students are encouraged to enter projects which they may have completed for science fairs earlier in the school year.
 A separate project does not have to be completed specifically for this event.
 Projects may be from these categories:

 - Environmental Sciences (Natural Resources, Earth Sciences, Energy Production and Management)

 Science Exhibit Prizes

 Each student exhibitor will receive $75 and a recognition plaque for participation in the trade show.
-Participation in the trade show on Thursday, December 5, at the Galt House in Louisville, is a requirement to be awarded the prize.
+Participation in the trade show, during the KFB State Annual Meeting in December, is a requirement to be awarded the prize.